campus in autumn

 Online workshop sign-up form

-Option #2 - CalTPA preparation courses
+Option #2 - CalTPA Preparation Courses

 These courses are offered through the Office of Extended Education, and come with a registration fee of $500 (each).
 Anyone can register for these courses, including current student teachers/interns, and individuals who have completed a credential program and are already in the classroom.
-There is one course that focuses on cycle 1 (EDUC 6790) and another that focuses on cycle 2 (EDUC 6791).
+There is one course that focuses on the first cycle (EDUC 6790) and another that focuses on the second cycle (EDUC 6791).
 The courses do a deep dive into each cycle and offer opportunities for a discussion with guidance and feedback about each step.
 Each course runs 6-7 weeks and are fully online with regularly scheduled synchronous meetings.
 Candidates who complete the course will earn 3 extension units (per course).
 You can register for these courses below.

 TPA Preparation Courses

-Request form for CalTPA resources and previously recorded workshops
+• Request form for CalTPA resources and previously recorded workshops

-CalTPA Annotated Overviews
+Annotated Overviews

 ***Note - you must currently be enrolled in student teaching, and be a Stan State student to access these documents.